-Emergency Medical Services - Between 50% and 60% of the Department's responses are Emergency Medical in nature.
+Emergency Medical Services - Over the last year 54% of the Department's responses are Emergency Medical in nature.
 This includes responding to all 911 calls for in-house medicals as well as personal injury accidents including motor vehicle accidents, which often require the assistance of firefighters to assist and address other hazards.